Hello, Dr. Antin: Meet People Magazine's "Sexiest Veterinarian"

 CYPRESS, Texas (KTRK) --Hello, Dr. Evan Antin.

 He's Instagram's most-followed veterinarian and People Magazine's "Sexiest Veterinarian."
-On Saturday, Antin brought his headlining act to Oak Meadow Park in Cypress.
+On Saturday, Antin brought his headlining act to Oak Meadow Park for the 11th Annual Nature Fest in Cypress.
+At the park, he transformed the area into an interactive outdoor classroom.

 Antin went viral after he was named People Magazine's Sexiest Man Alive" in 2014 and again in 2017.